 Risking less money will actually end up making you MORE money because of your improved trade execution and performance.
 You become less scared when the stock dips against your position.
 You become less greedy when a move goes in your favor and more patient with your winners.
 You look at the market more objectively, which makes it easier to make rational decisions.

 Add New Opportunities to Your List

-Inevitably, new stocks that were not on your watch list in pre-market will come across your attention during the trading day.
-You have to learn how to make a trading plan on the fly during a trading day as well.
+Inevitably, new stocks that were not on your watch list in pre-market will come to your attention during the trading day.
+You have to learn how to make a trading plan on the fly during the trading day as well.
 These plays can turn a slow day into a green one.
 But you need a defined process for handling and capitalizing on new opportunities that pop up during the trading day.

 Some traders when they see a penny stock up 100% immediately launch themselves in it without hesitation.
 They buy high of day and get smoked out because they were more worried about missing out instead of making a trading plan and researching the stock.
 Here is a great example of this:

 The temptation to hastily jump in new trading opportunities is greatest after you have just had a loss.
 You have to develop an effective routine for building and executing a trading plan DURING the trading day as well.
 Before you jump in you should look at the stock’s daily and intraday charts to see if there’s a low risk, high probability setup.
 You also should know the stock’s catalyst, and check its float at the very least before putting on a position.